• Skip to main content

 ☑️Tips

-• Using parchment paper to roll out the dough keeps the dough from sticking.
-If it sticks, dust the surface with a little powdered sugar.
+• Using parchment paper to roll out the dough keeps the dough from sticking without adding extra flour.
+If it sticks, dust the surface with a little flour or powdered sugar.
 Note that powdered sugar can cause a slight crackle effect on the tops of the cookies.
-If you think this will bother you, use flour instead.

 🎁Storage & Make Ahead Instructions